-This post contains spoilers for Game of Thrones, at least through the Season 8 premiere episode, "Winterfell."
+This post contains spoilers for all eight seasons of Game of Thrones.
 Visit Beyond the Wall, our official Game of Thrones hub page where you can read our recaps, our ranking of the best episodes, our guide to ending theories, and much more.

 Over the course of Game of Thrones, the show with one of the highest body counts in TV history, we've had a lot of surprises, shocks, and scares.
 Whether it's Jaime Lannister losing his favorite hand to Ned Stark losing his favorite head (his own), we, masochists that we are, decided to pull together the definitive list of all the most shocking moments in the show, ranging from the gruesome to the profound.
 Prepare to be shocked.
 And this should go without saying at this point, but spoilers follow.
 Like, Ned Stark gets his head chopped off.